aniteicristi/aniteicristi/README.md

 - 🤖 I am passionate about software that helps people.
 - ☕ I mostly do Mobile, Web & Backend development.
-- 🏢 I am the Lead Mobile Developer at [Inventiff](https://inventiff.io/)
-- 📚 I am a student at the Technical University of Cluj-Napoca, faculty of Computer Science and Automation.
+- 📚 I am a final year student at the Technical University of Cluj-Napoca, faculty of Computer Science and Automation.

 ## Find me on